mahakporwal02/modelina/examples/README.md

 - [javascript-use-esm](./javascript-use-esm) - A basic example that generate the models to use ESM module system.
 - [javascript-use-cjs](./javascript-use-cjs) - A basic example that generate the models to use CJS module system.
 - [generate-java-models](./generate-java-models) - A basic example to generate Java data models.
+- [custom-function](./custom-logging) - A basic example where a custom function is used.